whyleee/how-to-code-simple-data/README.md

 # how-to-code-simple-data
-My quick solutions for "UBCx HtC1x" course ("How to Code: Simple Data")
+My quick solutions for "UBCx HtC1x" course ("How to Code: Simple Data").